crystallabs/event_handler/README.md

 emitted and this handler runs, it will forward the received event into the Channel.
-`wait` argument *async_send* controls whether the event emitter will block on `channel.send` or it will execute the send in a new fiber.
+`wait` argument *async_send* controls whether the event emitter will block on `channel.send` or it will execute it in a new fiber.

 ### Subclassing